AstarNetwork/Astar/frame/dapps-staking/README.md

 ### How do projects/developers (who joins dApps staking) get their stakers' address and the amount staked?
 ```
-era = ContractLastStaked(contract_id)
 ContractEraStake(contract_id, era).stakers
 ```
 This will give the vector of all staker' accounts and how much they have staked.

-### How many are the maximum numbers of stakers per dapps?(MaxNumberOfStakersPerContract)
+### What is the maximum numbers of stakers per dapps?
+Please check in the source code constant `MaxNumberOfStakersPerContract`.

-At the time this is written, maximum number of stakers per dapp is 512.
+### What is the minimum numbers of stakers per dapps?
-Note that there is also a minimum staking amount per dapp.
-You can check the source code to be sure.
+Please check in the source code constant `MinimumStakingAmount`.

 ### When developers register their dApp, can they registar WASM contract?
 (If not, can they update it in the future?)
 The developers can register several dApps.
 But they need to use separate accounts and separate contract addresses.